Spacestarz/Portfolio/Shellscape/README.md

 # Other
 ---
-I also helped a lot in other script where everyone contributed.
-I was a bit of everywhere.

 I also started and made a few attacks for the second boss but we realized that we wouldn't have time to implement it.